 About the Area

 Eugene, Oregon, has a metropolitan population of about 350,000 and is located 110 miles south of Portland; cost of living is relatively modest.
-The Pacific Ocean, the Cascade Mountains, and the city sights of Portland are within an hour’s drive.
-Eugene‘s temperate climate offers pleasantly warm, dry summers and mild winters.
-It seldom snows except in the mountains.
+The Pacific Ocean, the Cascade Mountains, and the city sights of Portland are within a two-hour’s drive.
+Eugene‘s temperate climate offers pleasantly warm, dry summers and mild winters, and it seldom snows (except in the mountains).

-The UO School of Music, University Theatre, and Cultural Forum offer performances, films, and lectures on campus.
+The UO School of Music, University Theatre, and Center for Student Involvement offer performances, films, and lectures on campus.
 Eugene offers the cultural benefits of a large city with the friendly feel of a small town, featuring many excellent brew pubs, restaurants, farmer’s markets, coffee shops, bookstores, and concert venues.
 Eugene’s Hult Center for the Performing Arts offers nationally known talent ranging from the New York Philharmonic Orchestra to rock bands, and regular seasons of theater, opera, and ballet.